thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
 For example, if you do not have a description for your View, the `description` parameter does not appear.
 You can add that variable to the TML file to specify a description for your View.

 {% include note.html content="If you edit the joins in the View TML file, you are only editing the joins for that specific View.
-You are not editing the joins at the table level.
-To modify table-level joins, you must edit the source table's TML file." %}
+You are not editing the joins at the table level." %}

 <pre>
 <a href="#view">view</a>: